takekoputa/website/src/pages/index.md

 ## Teaching

-I believe that engagement comes from understanding the nature of the problem, and the capability of using tools (e.g. software, and abstractions) for solving problems.
+I strongly believe that student engagement comes from understanding the nature of the problem, and from the [fluency](https://nautil.us/how-i-rewired-my-brain-to-become-fluent-in-math-235085/) of using tools (e.g. using software, using learned facts, and using learned abstractions) for problem solving.

 - Bootcamp Instructor, gem5 Bootcamp, UC Davis (Summer 2022).
 - Teaching Assistant, Computer Architectures (ECS 154B/ECS 201A), UC Davis (Winter 2022 & 2023).